tdwg/website/content/pages/conferences/2020/working-sessions/index.md

 **Session Type**: Interest/Task Group

-**Organizers**: [Rob Stevenson](mailto:rdstevenson10@gmail.com), University of Massachusetts, Boston, Massachusetts USA; Peter Brenton, Atlas of Living Australia, Canberra, Australia
+**Organizers**: [Rob Stevenson](mailto:rdstevenson10@gmail.com), University of Massachusetts, Boston, Massachusetts USA; Peter Brenton, Atlas of Living Australia, Canberra, Australia; Libby Ellwood, Natural History Museum of Los Angeles County, Los Angeles, California USA

 **Description**: In this session, we will engage existing and new members of the [Citizen Science Interest Group](https://www.tdwg.org/community/citizen-science/) in discussion about standards as they pertain to citizen science.
 With nearly half of the data in [GBIF](https://gbif.org) coming from citizen science projects (the majority from eBird and some from iNaturalist), the role of citizen science data in the data landscape is significant.
 The legacy of apprehension towards citizen science data is fading as time and again the breadth and scope of these data are recognized as invaluable.
 This session will include updates about the [PPSR-CORE Metadata Standard](https://github.com/CitSciAssoc/DMWG-PPSR-Core/wiki/About-the-PPSR-Core) and updates on the continental Citizen Science Associations.